Dragonsdoom/gdterms/README.md

 ####Zero sum
 ######Definition
 A zero sum game or resolution is a scenario where a player pursues a goal and experiences strong enough negative results to counteract or zero out the expected positive result.
+***OR***
+A set of conditions where one player's gain is another player's loss.
 ######Examples
 ***General:*** Strategic games, Narrative games, Board games
 ######Synonyms: -